Meet Melissa Simpson, LPC

 Walking into therapy can feel unfamiliar at first.

 When you log in for a session with me, the space is meant to feel different from the pressures of daily life.
+You don’t have to have it all together, perform, explain everything perfectly, or pretend things are fine.

-Therapy is not about fixing everything overnight but about feeling understood while being gently challenged to grow.
+Along the way, there will be difficult moments, relief, laughter and the occasional swearing (when appropriate).
+Therapy is not aboutt fixing everything overnight but about feeling understood while being gently challenged to grow.

 Over time, this work begins to show up in everyday life.

-Clients often feel less overwhelmed, more grounded during stress, and more connected to a life that feels balanced and meaningful.
+You’ll feel less overwhelmed, more grounded during stress, and more connected to a life that feels balanced and meaningful.

-I have been trained and work with a mix of therapies.
 I became a therapist because I believe no one should have to struggle with mental health challenges in silence.

-As someone who takes work-life balance seriously, I love adventure and travel.
 Fun fact: I’ve hiked over 100 of Colorado’s hiking trails and visited more than 30 countries.
 You will also find me eating my way around Denver or spending time with my husband and our dog, Duke.

 My Therapy Dog, Duke

 Duke, the yellow lab mix, isn't a healthcare provider—he's simply here for comfort and companionship.
-You might spot him in the background of our sessions, probably napping.

 Professional Credentials

-Licenses & Experience
+• Licenses & Experience

 Licensed Professional Counselor (LPC) — Colorado